 Cost: Donation based ($15+ ish)

 A dingy dive bar in Fitzroy serving up some pub grub.
-They are famous for the Philly cheese steaks… Pretty American of me to include this, huh?
+They are famous for their Philly cheesesteaks… Pretty American of me to include this, huh?
 They are a popular joint though and have a nice craft beer list that changes often to keep things fresh. (veggo Phillies are available!)

 Victoria Market is also a good market to get some amazing fruits and veggies to cook something for yourself.

-You can get things cheaper when you buy in bulk/ when you buy the stuff that is close to going off and needs to be eaten within the next couple of days.
+You can get things cheaper when you buy in bulk or purchase items that need to be sold within the next couple of days.

 Cost: a hot cider is $4 a snack $5+